 The key to milestone use and identification is meaning and significance.
 By definition, every task and result cannot be a milestone.
-To earn that label, tasks and results must be of such significance that they tell the "status story" in and of themselves, even without any details relating to the specific, underlying work elements.
+To warrant that designation, tasks and results must be of such significance that they tell the "status story" in and of themselves, even without any details relating to the specific, underlying work elements.
 For example - if you are developing a new software product, daily coding tasks will not be milestones, but having sufficient code for usability testing would be.
 Project milestones are used to manage the project work effort, monitor results, and report meaningful status to project stakeholders.
-(Read More: Practices for Project Definition)

-Once milestones have been identified and defined (as part of the project Statement of Work), and actual project work begins, related oversight obligations kick in.
+Once milestones have been identified and defined (as part of the "Fast Track Charter"), and actual project work begins, related oversight obligations kick in.
 As project work is executed, identified milestones will either be met (in whole or part), missed in entirety, or will be modified as needed to suit changing project needs and circumstances.

 The key to milestone management is to be informed and prepared, so you can act swiftly if and when problems occur.
 If you know that one or more milestones will not be met, the goal is to minimize negative impact while adhering to all previously approved fast track priorities.
 Responding to missed (or about to be missed) milestones will best be determined based on circumstances, capabilities and fast track priorities.
 No matter the response, communication is the key.
 Stakeholders must be kept fully informed to minimize negative perceptions, establish realistic expectations, and obtain important feedback to solve problems and/or re-negotiate previously established priorities.
 How does it work?